strmlineapp-ux/agileflow/docs/design-system.md

 -   **Keyboard Focus (`focus-visible`)**: All interactive elements (buttons, inputs, checkboxes, custom cards, etc.) share a consistent focus indicator.
 When an element is focused via keyboard navigation, a subtle, `1px` ring with 50% opacity appears directly on its border (`focus-visible:ring-1 focus-visible:ring-ring/50`).
 This provides a clean, minimal, and non-intrusive focus indicator that aligns with the app's elegant aesthetic.
 -   **Selected/Highlighted State**: To indicate a persistently selected or highlighted state (e.g., the designated "Group Admin" in a list), a similar `1px` ring is used, but with the primary theme color (`ring-1 ring-primary`).
 This creates a clear visual connection between the temporary focus state and the persistent selected state.

+### List Item States (Dropdowns & Popovers)
+- **Focus**: When navigating through lists (like in dropdowns or popovers) using the keyboard, the focused item's text color changes to `text-primary`.
+No background color is applied to maintain a clean look.
+- **Selection**: The currently selected item within a list is indicated by a checkmark icon, which also uses the `primary` color.

 ### User Notifications